stardust1689/Better-Calculator/README.md

 - Calculator includes basic arithmetic ( + - * / ) plus exponents, trigonometry, and logarithms.
 - Calculator respects the order of operations (parentheses first, then exponents, then multiplication and division, and finally addition and subtration, all left to right).

+VERSION 1.3 UPDATE
+- You no longer lose what is entered in the current expression should you close the Better Calculator.
+It now saves and reloads as what is entered in the current expression when you reopen it.

 VERSION 1.2 UPDATE
 - Added a red "CLEAR ALL" button to clear all expressions.
 - Pressing the "C" button now automatically clears only the current expression.